Central Pinnacles Rock Climbing

 The northern parking area is located at the edge of the Central Pinnacles, making it an obvious choice to park and walk the 5-10 minutes required to reach any of the crags in the Central Pinnacles.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Central Pinnacles:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Central Pinnacles:

 Featured Route For Central Pinnacles